Budapest 13th constituency

-The 13th constituency of Budapest (Budapesti 13. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 13th constituency of Budapest (Budapesti 13. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 13.
 OEVK.

-Since 2014, it has been represented by Kristóf Szatmáry of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Anna Müller of the Tisza Party.

 Geography

 The 13th constituency is located in north-eastern part of Pest.

 List of districts

 The constituency includes the following municipalities: